pyeventsourcing/eventsourcing/docs/topics/process.rst

 The library's process application class ``Process`` functions as both an event-sourced projection (see previous section) and as an event-sourced application.
-It is a subclass of ``SimpleApplication`` that also has a notification log reader and tracking records.
-A process application also has a policy that defines how the process application responds to events.
+It is a subclass of ``SimpleApplication`` that also has notification log readers and tracking records.
+A process application also has a policy that defines how the process application responds to domain events it receives from its notification log readers.

 A process application consumes events by reading event notifications from its notification log reader.
 The events are retrieved in a reliable order, without race conditions or